-Please note that this scholarship is offered on a semi-annual basis for both the fall and spring semesters.
+Please note that this scholarship is offered on an annual basis for both the fall and spring semesters.

 Students will be required to write an essay on the topic of distracted driving.
 Our desire is to help students with their educational goals while also raising awareness about the important issue of distracted driving.

 The deadline for submitting an essay for the current scholarship is July 31st, 2018, and the winner will be selected on August 15th, 2018.
 Carefully read the contest rules below and be sure to submit all required documents and images before the deadline in order to take advantage of this exciting opportunity.

 There will be one scholarship awarded to a winning essay in the amount of $1,500.
 The winner of the scholarship contest will receive a check from Abrahamson & Uiterwyk.
 The award money must be used to pay for tuition and/or expenses related to school.

 The following are required for eligibility.
 You must be:

 - A current high school senior OR a current college student.

 - Show that you have read and understand the contest rules by signing the application form and sending us a scanned copy with your signature.

 - Include your original essay (only one essay per student is allowed) including any supporting and required documentation.